soney/ProgramsInformationPeople/_sources/Assessments/week3a2.rst

    :answer_b: integer
    :answer_c: float
    :answer_d: list
-   :feedback_a: yes, the quotes around the number mean that this is a string.
+   :feedback_a: Yes, the quotes around the number mean that this is a string.
-   :feedback_b: not quite, look again at what is being extracted.
+   :feedback_b: Not quite, look again at what is being extracted.
-   :feedback_c: not quite, look again at what is being extracted.
+   :feedback_c: Not quite, look again at what is being extracted.
-   :feedback_d: not quite, is it slicing or accessing an element?
+   :feedback_d: Not quite, is it slicing or accessing an element?
    :correct: a
    :practice: T
    :topics: